 If the assets are held at fair value, then the only difference between the carrying amount and fair value less costs to sell is the direct incremental costs attributable to the disposal of the asset.
 If the disposal costs are negligible, the recoverable amount of the revalued asset is necessarily close to, or greater than, its revalued amount.
 In this case, after the revaluation requirements have been applied, it is unlikely that the revalued asset is impaired and the recoverable amount need not be estimated.
 This is not the case if the disposal costs are not negligible.

-Neither IPSAS impairment standard explicitly discusses the relationship between fair value and fair value less costs to sell and therefore does not explicitly state that the recoverable service amount or recoverable amount need not be estimated where costs of sale are negligible.
+Neither IPSAS impairment standards explicitly discuss the relationship between fair value and fair value less costs to sell and therefore does not explicitly state that the recoverable service amount or recoverable amount need not be estimated where costs of sale are negligible.
 The fact that revalued amounts are no longer out of scope (see above for the reasons) would seem to suggest that an entity would still need to demonstrate that the recoverable amount is higher than the carrying amount.

 The objective of a fair value measurement is to estimate the price at which an orderly transaction to sell the asset or to transfer the liability would take place between market participants at the measurement date under current market conditions.